Education

 Ocean Science Workshops for Educators

-MMC facilitated Professional Development one day on-site workshops for middle and high school educators around the country as part of NOAA’s Office of Ocean Exploration and Research education program.
+As part of NOAA’s Office of Ocean Exploration program, Mystic Maritime Consulting (MMC) facilitated all-day, on site Professional Development workshops for middle and high school educators around the country.
 Groups of 25-30 teachers participated in each workshop.
 Content focused on ocean science topics such as marine biology, deep sea technology, marine geology, bioluminescence, exploration, and seabed mapping.

-MMC also led efforts to expand NOAA Ocean Exploration workshops into Portugal and the Azores, based on her previous work with NOAA.
-Relationships between teachers and ocean researchers were catalyzed, and each workshop contained classroom, lab, and field components.
+MMC also led efforts to expand NOAA Ocean Exploration workshops into Portugal and the Azores, based on previous work with NOAA.
+MMC catalyzed relationships between teachers and ocean researchers, and each workshop encompassed classroom, lab, and field components.

-In addition to on-site workshops, MMC has worked as part of team to develop and facilitate online workshops for up to 700 global participants through the College of Exploration.
-MMC personnel served as the Instructor of Record for participants seeking graduate credits, in addition to liaising with keynote presenters, designing content, and aligning content to national education standards.
+In addition to on-site workshops, MMC has collaborated with the College of Exploration in developing and facilitating online workshops for up to 700 global participants through the College of Exploration.
+MMC personnel served as the Instructor of Record for participants seeking graduate credits, as well as liaising with keynote presenters, designing content, and aligning content to national education standards.

 Work Example: